sundar139/Pneumonia-Detection-Using-Deep-Learning-on-Chest-X-ray-Images/README.md

 *Key Features:*
 *Utilizes a deep CNN for feature extraction from chest X-ray images.
 Multiple convolutional layers allow the model to learn hierarchical features.
-*Implemented both channel and spatial attention mechanisms.
+-Implemented both channel and spatial attention mechanisms.
 Helps the model focus on the most relevant features in the image.
-*Implemented a reduce-on-plateau strategy to adjust the learning rate during training.
++Implemented a reduce-on-plateau strategy to adjust the learning rate during training.

 *Benefits:*
 *Can assist medical professionals by providing a quick initial screening of chest X-rays.